cscjjk/cscjjk.github.io/index.md

 ## Coach for ACM/ICPC in SYSU-school of ISE
   I am the head coach for the training of ACM/ICPC in our department.
   Please contact me if you are a student from ISE who want to join the training.

+  Next semester, I will teach <ACM/ICPC Training and Upgrading (Spring) ACM竞赛训练及提高（春）>.
+Welcome to join this class.
+  Next autumn, I will teach <ACM/ICPC Training and Upgrading (Autumn) ACM竞赛训练及提高（秋）>.
+Welcome to join this class as well.

 ## Teaching (Autumn 2020)